22 free museums in London you need to visit

 Nearest tube station: Greenwich and Cutty Sark for Maritime Greenwich (DLR).

-Smaller free museums in London:
+Smaller free museums in London

 The smaller and lesser-known (but still great!) free admission museums in London…